 My brother and I just released a Gith Handbook on the DM’s Guild and I’m pretty proud of how it turned out.
 We’re both huge fans of the Planescape setting and while that hasn’t been approved for writing on the DM’s Guild there are plenty of topics that have been so we’re exploring the edges of things for use with D&D 5e.
 To that end, I thought I’d give a new generation of players what they need to start in on this amazing setting.

 Planescape was in fact the first D&D setting that we played in after our cousins introduced us to the actual rules (I messed around on my own for a bit before that, as described in this post).
-At this point, though, Planescape hasn’t received official supplements in almost three decades.
+At this point, though, Planescape hasn’t received official supplements in almost two decades.
 It was printed under Advanced Dungeons & Dragons and the last product was printed in 1998.
 The site planewalker.com has kept the spirit alive (despite some technical difficulties) and my brother and I have been off-and-on involved there for a bit.
 You can also get pdf copies of pretty much everything straight from Wizards of the Coast right now.
 So let me make the case for why you should.

 1. The Setting Is Infinite